brooksbecton/brooksbecton.github.io/_posts/2018-4-18-Timeclock-Table.md

 The previous flow for fixing a punch:

-1. Find the error. _This can be a task on it's own_.
+1. Find the error. _This can be a task on its own_.
 1. Make an edit
 1. Click off of a student and then click back or refresh the page
 1. Look at the amount of hours worked _This could be different then what gets printed on the time sheet._